RyanDaDeng/laravel-api-module-generator/readme.md

 done...

 You can also directly run the command first to see the sample result within the app folder

+If you want to use Service and Facade, add them in your config/app.php folder.

+Also remember to copy/paste routes.php to your root routes folder.

 ## About Folder Structure